cvdvalk/ddw/bruno-the-bench.md

 <div class="card-body">
 <h3 class="card-title text-center NeueMachina-h3">What we do at TU Delft<br> Industrial Design Engineering?</h3>
   <div class="card-body text-center" style="margin-left: 2rem;margin-right: 2rem;">
 How do we create cities that are more liveable, healthy, sustainable and welcoming for all?
-These are some of the questions occupying Delft Design researchers involved in urban planning including Assistant Professor Achilleas Psyllidis who uses data to tune into the way people use the urban environment.
+These are some of the questions occupying Delft Design researchers involved in urban planning including <a href="https://www.youtube.com/watch?v=co3q_DAEt1E"><u>Assistant Professor Achilleas Psyllidis</u></a> who uses data to tune into the way people use the urban environment.
 His city maps and other tools help identify and prioritise the ways in which we can design a better environment.
-Meanwhile Assistant Professor Rebecca Price is collaborating with the municipality of Rotterdam and researchers from TU Delft’s Faculty of Architecture and the Built Environment and on the T-Roffa Lab project.
+<br><br> Meanwhile <a href="https://www.tudelft.nl/io/over-io/personen/price-ra#:~:text=Rebecca%2520Anne%2520Price%2520is%2520a,multi%252Dleveled%2520and%2520networked%2520innovation."><u>Assistant Professor Rebecca Price</u></a> is collaborating with the municipality of Rotterdam and
+researchers from TU Delft’s Faculty of Architecture and the Built Environment and on the <a href="https://www.tudelft.nl/en/2023/io/june/mobile-forest-project-aims-to-green-the-city-together-with-citizens"><u>T-Roffa Lab-project</u></a>.
 Using a mobile forest, the research team is investigating how the urban environment can be developed together with citizens and how cities can be made more climate-resistant via the cooling power of trees.
   </div>
 </div>
 </div>